aliogaili/xmasonry-meteor/README.md

 # xmasonry-meteor
-Minimal setup to for  react-xmasonry and Meteor
+Minimal setup to for  react-xmasonry and Meteor.

 To run:
   1. meteor npm instlal
   2. meteor